synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 function send_message(funcname, args)  {
 ```

 First a JSON dictionary representing the message (function call) gets created.
-It may look like the code is stuttering but what it is really saying is “set the “funcname” entry *in the dictionary* to the value of the funcname parameter that was *passed into this function*”, and then “set the “args” entry *in the dictionary* to the value of the args parameter that was passed in.
+It may look like the code is stuttering but what it is really saying is "set the "funcname" entry *in the dictionary* to the value of the funcname parameter that was *passed into this function*", and then "set the "args" entry *in the dictionary* to the value of the args parameter that was passed in.

-For example, if someone calls send_message(“foo”, [1,2,3]) then message will become `{funcname: “foo”, args: [1,2,3]}`
+For example, if someone calls send_message("foo", [1,2,3]) then message will become `{funcname: "foo", args: [1,2,3]}`

 ```js
     var message = {funcname:funcname, args:args};